lluk4z/nutcache-challenge-LucasGois/README.md

 # How to use

-Clone this repository in your local machine with command git clone 'Address of repository' Install dependencies with the command yarn install
+Clone this repository in your local machine with command git clone 'Address of repository' <br>
+Install dependencies with the command yarn install <br>
-Run the App in you machine at 3000 door
+Run the App in you machine at 3000 door <br>
-For running app use the command yarn start
+For running app use the command yarn start <br>
-So, you must see the app running at the 3000 door in your browser
+So, you must see the app running at the 3000 door in your browser <br>

 # Getting Started with Create React App